 Applications, especially college applications, are not as simple as you may think.
 With all the parts and requirements you have to fulfill, it’s only natural that you would have questions.
 The worst thing you can do is wait until the last minute to start filling college applications then realize there is so much you don’t understand.
 Working under a time crunch is always stressful and results in work that is not always your best.
 Trust me: you want colleges to see your best, and you want them to see what you can do!
 This can only be done when you take your time to understand the application process and ask the right people the right questions.
 Those in charge of admission are always more than willing to speak to potential students and answer any questions they may have to make the process smoother.
 Also, by getting a head start on applications, you can start asking teachers, coaches, counselors, etc. for those aforementioned letters of recommendation.
 At times we may forget it, but they have lives just like we do.
 Waiting the day before the application is due to ask for a letter of recommendation is not a good idea!
 Asking the person you want to write your letter well in advance shows a sense of responsibility and initiative, and the chances of you getting a quality letter increases even more.

 These simple do’s may seem too easy to do: Who forgets to take the ACT?
 Who could possibly forget to keep their grades up?
 But you would be surprised!
+A little extra organization and a reminder here and there never hurt anyone.
+Senior year is stressful, and sometimes you'll welcome the advice and support.
 By keeping these tips fresh in your mind as you journey through your senior year, you’re sure to do your best and be your best.